angular/angular/COMMITTER.md

 We have automated the process for merging pull requests into master.
 Our goal is to minimize the disruption for Angular committers and also prevent breakages on master.

-When a PR is ready to merge, a project member in the CoreTeamMember list (see below) can add the special label, `PR: merge`.
+When a PR has `pr_state: LGTM` and is ready to merge, you should add the `pr_action: merge` label.
+Currently (late 2015), we need to ensure that each PR will cleanly merge into the Google-internal version control, so the caretaker reviews the changes manually.

+After this review, the caretaker adds `zomg_admin: do_merge` which is restricted to admins only.
 A robot running as [mary-poppins](https://github.com/mary-poppins) is notified that the label was added by an authorized person, and will create a new branch in the angular project, using the convention `presubmit-{username}-pr-{number}`.